Shakirah Nankwanga

 Shakirah Nankwanga (born 15 July 2002) is a Ugandan player at Kampala Queens Women Football Club.
-The club is coached by an Ethiopian.
+The club is headed by Ethiopian coach Asefa Firew Hailegebal.
 Nakawanga plays in the FUFA Women Super League.

 Career

-She began her football career from Kawempe Muslim Ladies Football Club before moving to Kampala Queens Footballs Club.
-In the Uganda U20 Women's National team Series, Nakawanga scored a penalty that secured the team a bronze medal in the continental tournament, 13th African Games Ghana 2024 at Cape coast Stadium but also plays tournaments within East Africa.
+She began her football career in Kawempe Muslim Ladies Football Club before moving to Kampala Queens Football Club.

+In 2024, during the 13th African Games in Ghana, Nakawanga played with the Uganda U20 Women's National team.
+She scored a penalty that secured the team a bronze medal, defeating the opposing Senegal team in a 3rd-place playoff game at Cape Coast Stadium.

+She also plays tournaments within East Africa.